sentry-demos/angular/README.md

 ![Alt Text](performance.gif)

 ## Enable Profiling
-In order to enable profiling, please use an extension that allows you to modify the document response headers.
+In order to enable profiling, please use an extension that allows you to modify the document response headers (make sure you create a rule to modify RESPONSE headers, not request headers!).
 An example of an extension like that for Chrome is [modheader](https://modheader.com/).

 ![policy headers](profiling.png)